 - If results warrant, write a research paper and publish your findings in an academic conference or journal.

-At the moment, we are planning for the internship to be in-person on CMU’s Pittsburgh campus if the COVID-19 situation allows at that point.
-If this is not possible, the internship will be conducted remotely.
-The internship will be financially supported, providing a modest stipend for living expenses, and also covering travel and lodging in the case that the internship is held in person.
+The internship is planned to be in-person on CMU’s Pittsburgh campus for the entirety of the internship period assuming the COVID-19 situation allows at that point.
+If this is not possible, part or all of the internship will be conducted remotely.
+The internship will be financially supported, providing a modest stipend for living expenses, and also covering travel and lodging.

 In order to be considered, you must: